Citation impact: Journal-level

-Alternatives
+Criticism

+The advent of citation impact metrics starting around the 1960s created incentives and pressure from their institutions for scientists to publish works in journals known for publishing highly cited papers, which in turn increased the subscription demand and prices for those journals.
+Technology historian Edward Tenner points out that a paper which makes an incorrect claim concerning a fundamental topic can attract a large number of citations for the purpose of debunking it; citation impact is thus not a good measure of quality or accuracy.

+Altmetrics

 An alternative approach to measure a scholar's impact relies on usage data, such as number of downloads from publishers and analyzing citation performance, often at article level.

 As early as 2004, the BMJ published the number of views for its articles, which was found to be somewhat correlated to citations.
 In 2008 the Journal of Medical Internet Research began publishing views and Tweets.
 These "tweetations" proved to be a good indicator of highly cited articles, leading the author to propose a "Twimpact factor", which is the number of Tweets it receives in the first seven days of publication, as well as a Twindex, which is the rank percentile of an article's Twimpact factor.